Multilingual Audio Guides for Tourists: Free AI Methods and Benefits

 In addition to Japanese, it supports:

-It covers all the major languages of inbound tourists visiting Japan!
+It supports all major languages of inbound tourists visiting Japan!

-Because it uses the latest AI to provide native-level pronunciation, you can offer audio that is easy for inbound tourists to understand.
+Since it can read text with native pronunciation unique to the latest AI, you can provide audio that is easy for inbound tourists to understand.

-Furthermore, you can read up to 5,000 characters for free, so you can start making multilingual foreign language audio guides right now at no cost.
+Furthermore, you can read up to 5,000 characters for free, allowing you to create multilingual foreign language audio guides for free right away.

-Why not use Ondoku when you want to make your inbound audio guides multilingual?
+When you want to make your inbound audio guides multilingual, why not try using Ondoku?

 Multilingual Audio Guides are Essential for Museums, Art Galleries, and Cultural Facilities!

-Audio guides are becoming increasingly popular at cultural facilities such as museums, art galleries, shrines, and temples.
+Audio guides are becoming increasingly popular in cultural facilities such as museums, art galleries, shrines, and temples.

 In fact, multilingual support is highly recommended for future audio guides!